GSA/open-gsa-redesign/_apidocs/sam-entity-extracts-api.md

 ------|---------------|---------
 06/03/2019 | v 1.0 | Base Version
 08/15/2019 | v 1.1 | * Added Beta.SAM.Gov to the page title. <br><br>* Clarified the Alpha and Beta endpoints.
-12/20/2019 | v 1.2 | * Added Sample FOUO and Sensitive File Names and Revised extract layouts for the upcoming UEI/EVS changes. <br><br> * Updated New Alpha and Beta Endpoints as per GSA standards.
+12/20/2019 | v 1.2 | * Added Sample FOUO and Sensitive File Names and Revised extract layouts for the upcoming UEI/EVS changes. <br><br> * Added "COMING SOON" section for upcoming changes to Alpha and Beta endpoints to meet new API standards.

 <p><small><a href="#">Back to top</a></small></p>